Electric cars cast growing shadow on profits

 But concerns are mounting that the impact could be worse, as consumers resist paying more for electrified vehicles - forcing carmakers to sell them at a bigger loss to meet emissions goals.

-"What everyone needs to realize is that clean mobility is like organic food – it's more expensive," said Carlos Tavares, chief executive of Peugeot, Citroen and Opel manufacturer PSA.
+"What everyone needs to realise is that clean mobility is like organic food – it's more expensive," said Carlos Tavares, chief executive of Peugeot, Citroen and Opel manufacturer PSA.

 "Either we accept paying more for clean mobility, or we put the European auto industry in jeopardy."